 Step 4: Create a Business Plan

-One of the first things you’ll need (in addition to passion and self-motivation) is a business plan.
-Creating a business plan involves finding a good name for your business, making a list of starting expenses, and setting long and short-term goals.
-Once you have this foundation, you’ll be able to set steps to help you reach your goals.
-If you need a bit more guidance, this website provides a sample lawn landscaping business plan you can follow or get ideas from.
+The first things you’ll need to start a landscaping business are passion and discipline.
+After that, you’ll need a business plan.
+Creating a business plan involves creating a list of starting expenses and setting long-term and short-term revenue goals.
+Once you have this foundation, you’ll be able to set steps to help you reach those goals.
+If you need a bit more guidance, this website provides a sample lawn landscaping business plan you can follow.

 Step 5: List Your Startup Expenses

-It’s best to have some money set aside before getting started so that you aren’t starting out in the negative.
+It’s best to have some money set aside before you start a landscaping business so that you aren’t starting out in the negative.
 Some common startup expenses for a lawn care business include:

 - A smartphone and a tablet with internet access

-- Vehicle and business insurance (this is also a requirement to get a license in most states)
+- Vehicle and business insurance (this is a requirement to get a license in most states)

 - Powerful pickup truck or truck with flatbed trailer